 C-12.
-Student Sexual Orientation, Gender Identity, and Gender Expression
+Student Sexual Orientation, Gender Identity, and Gender Expression room of their choice and protects them from breaches of confidentiality.

-The National Education Association believes that all persons, regardless of sexual orientation or gender identity, should be afforded equal opportunity and guaranteed a safe and inclusive environment within the public education system.
-The Association also believes a safe and inclusive environment ensures that all transgender students have access to the bathroom or locker room of their choice and protects them from breaches of confidentiality.
 The Association further believes that gender-neutral options should be available.
 The Association believes that LGBTQ+ students have the right to privacy and confidentiality regarding their sexual orientation, gender identity, and gender expression.
 Further, educators must respect these students and their choice of whether or not to reveal their orientation, identity, or expression.